Last updated on June 24, 2020 at 05:10 pm

 What’s not to love about summer?
-It’s the time of year to look forward to delicious ice cream, lazy days at the beach, lots of sunshine and watching the Tour de France!
+It’s the time of year to look forward to delicious ice cream, lazy days at the beach and loads of sunshine.

 Whether you’re an avid cyclist, an occasional bike rider or someone who prefers a car or motorcycle, sometimes it can be difficult for cyclists and motorists to share the road.

 Here are some helpful tips from Plymouth Rock Assurance for drivers and motorcyclists when it comes to sharing the road with summer cyclists.